matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "code": "<code in email sent>"
   }

-The home server MUST respond to this with either new credentials, the next stage of the login process, or a standard error response.
+The homeserver MUST respond to this with either new credentials, the next stage of the login process, or a standard error response.

 Email-based (url)